faircloth-lab/phyluce/docs/daily-use/daily-use-3-uce-processing.rst

 Add missing data designators
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Finally, you will need to add missing data designators for taxa missing from each alignment of a given locus.
+**Sometimes**, depending on how you will handle the alignments, you will need to add missing data designators for taxa missing from each alignment of a given locus.
 This will basically allow you to generate concatenated data sets and it may reduce error messages from other programs about files having unequal numbers of taxa.
 To do this, run: